cloud-bulldozer/browbeat/README.md

 ```
 * pbench install is under improvement at this time and likely requires additional setup to complete install.

-### Run performance checks
+### Run Overcloud checks
 ```
 $ ansible-playbook -i hosts check/site.yml
 ```
-Your performance check output is located in check/bug_report.log
+Your Overcloud check output is located in check/bug_report.log

 ### Run performance stress tests through browbeat on the undercloud:
 ```